dstar4138/emp_draft/docs/AttachmentAPI.md

 #### Using Event Objects ####

 Events is the whole purpose of EMP, it is why it exists.
 Each Plug has a list of events it can trigger.
-This means there can be different types of events that can happen.
-For example: the email plugin can watch a bunch of different email accounts and set up a different event for each one.
+This means there can be different types of events
+that can happen.
+For example: the email plug-in can watch a bunch of different email accounts and set up a different event for each one.
 That way you only have to get a text message if you get an email to your work account but a little pop up on your screen if you get one to your personal account.

 Here is a simple example of setting up an event.